-Closing date for online registration is 9 October 2016.
-Closing date for abstract submission and applying for a early career bursary is 1 August 2016.
+Closing date for online registration is 9th October 2016.
+Closing date for applying for a early career bursary is 28th August 2016.
+Early bird rates available until 16th September 2016.
+Abstract submission for EUSPR 2016 has now closed

 The 2016 EUSPR conference will be held in Berlin, Germany from October 31st – November 2nd 2016.
 The main theme is “Sustainable Prevention in a Changing World” and this year’s conference will include keynotes on developing and understanding sustainable prevention systems, prevention responses to the health and social needs of populations in transition, and rapidly emerging health challenges.